jonaro00/AutoTrader/README.md

 Create a tag with all the Pokémon to trade.

 Start a trade manually and search for the tag.
 Complete the trade.
-The search will now be remembered in the upcoming trades.
+The search query for the tag will now be remembered in the upcoming trades.

 ### Using the script